 - Exposure therapy

 Dealing with trauma is not something people can do without assistance.
 You need to explore the underlying feelings that the trauma has created and learn healthy ways to handle these feelings.
-You do not want to turn to drugs or alcohol to numb yourself from these feelings.
-Instead, you can get help.
+Turning to drugs or alcohol to numb these feelings will only make the problem more complicated.

-We are available 24 hours a day at our toll-free helpline, 855-317-8377, to answer any questions you might have about counseling and rehab.
-We are here to help.
+Our admissions coordinators are available 24 hours a day to answer any questions you might have about counseling and rehab.
+Call our helpline, 855-317-8377 now.